Blanche Mehaffey

 Blanche Mehaffey (July 28, 1903 – March 31, 1968) was an American showgirl and film actress.

 Early years

-Blanche was said to be a graduate of the Cincinnati Conservatory of Music.
+Mehaffey was born in Cincinnati, Ohio, the daughter of a dentist father and opera singer mother.
+She was graduate of the Cincinnati Conservatory of Music.

-Broadway career

-Blanche Mehaffey began her professional career in 1921 when she was cast as a showgirl in Florenz Ziegfeld's Ziegfeld Midnight Frolic.
+She began her professional career in 1921 when she was cast as a showgirl in Florenz Ziegfeld's Ziegfeld Midnight Frolic.

-In 1922 she won first prize in a contest held in Cincinnati, OH, to pick the three most beautiful girls in Ohio.
+In 1922 she won first prize in a contest a Cincinnati contest to pick the three most beautiful girls in Ohio.
 She was then cast in the Ziegfeld Follies of 1922.

 Film career

 Mehaffey began her movie career in 1923 when she was cast in the George Jeske comedy, Fully Insured.
 She made over 60 films during a career that lasted until 1938.
+Mehaffey was among the WAMPAS "Baby Stars" of 1924 chosen by the Western Association of Motion Picture Advertisers.